ACADEMIC: STUDENT GUIDANCE AND SUPPORT

 Your studies may be affected by a physical or mental health condition, bereavement or other serious issues.
 In these circumstances, you can apply for intermission.
-Intermission or ‘disregarding terms’ in University language, is a process which allows students to take time off from their studies to allow them to get better and return to their course of study when they are able to do so, You will need to make a separate application to resume study.
-You are advised to contact your Tutor to discuss your situation and the implications of intermitting, as they will need to submit the application on your behalf.
+Intermission or ‘disregarding terms’ in University language, is a process that allows students to take time off from their studies to allow them to get better and return to their course of study when they are able to do so.
+You will need to make a separate application to resume study.
+You are advised to contact your Tutor to discuss your situation and the implications of intermission, as, if you are an undergraduate student, they will need to submit the application on your behalf.
 The Student Advice Service can also support students through the process and help you prepare a personal statement, if you wish to submit one with the application.

 The Cambridge SU Disabled Students’ Campaign has created a Guide to Undergraduate Intermission.
 This guide is based on information sharing from a student perspective.
 As this guide was created in April 2017, some of the information might not have been updated.
 To access information that is up to date, please visit the web pages listed below:

 The Exam Access and Mitigation Committee (EAMC)has issued Guidance Notes for Disregarding Terms for Undergraduate students and certain Postgraduate students.
 These notes can be read in conjunction with the relevant University Ordinances which can be found in Chapter III, Examinations in the Statutes and Ordinances.